saquantum/tools/SQL.md

 );
 ```

-### multiple tables - inner join
+### multiple tables - join

+**inner join**
-When to use inner join: When you only need rows with matching data from both tables, or to combine related data spread across multiple tables.
+When to use inner join: When you only need rows with matching data from both tables, or to combine related data spread across multiple tables. (intersection of two tables)

 implicit inner join